ahmed98Osama/Atms2/README.md

  to run application download the apk " Apk for Tester Atm2.apk" then install it on any android device more than 5.0

- to debug the source code download android studio then  open proooject and chosse project folder
+ to debug the source code download android studio then  open project and chosse project folder